Message

 Knowledge

-- Identify fundamentals and theories related to banking and finance from both the conventional and Islamic perspectives.
+- Identify fundamentals and theories related to Banking and Finance.

-- Recognize the implications of domestic and foreign influences on financial markets and financial institutions, from the general as well as the Islamic perspective.
+- Recognize the implications of domestic and foreign influences on financial markets and financial institutions.

 Skills

-- Demonstrate the ability to critically analyze, manage, and make decisions to deal with the challenges and complexities of the national and global business environments.
+- Demonstrate the ability to critically analyze, manage, and make decisions to deal with the challenges and complexities of the national and global business environment.

-- Use techniques and methods of inquiry to collect and interpret data to provide information that would support strategic decisions.
+- Use techniques and methods of inquiry to collect, manage, and interpret data that would support strategic decisions.

 - Demonstrate effective written and oral communication skills.

-- Apply appropriate techniques to evaluate various scenarios related to corporate finance, investment, commercial and Islamic banking, and risk management with emphasis on the Islamic perspective.
+- Apply appropriate techniques to evaluate various scenarios related to corporate finance, investment, commercial and Islamic banking, and risk management.

-- Demonstrate analytical and problem-solving skills to make financial decisions.
+- Demonstrate analytical and research-based problem-solving skills to formulate financial decisions and recommendations.

 Value

-- Demonstrate an understanding of professional, ethical, legal, secure, and social issues and responsibilities.
+- Demonstrate an understanding of community engagement, and professional, ethical, and legal responsibilities.

 - Work independently and/or as part of a team.